textcreationpartnership/A03505/README.md

 ##Content Summary##

 #####Front#####
-the CROWNE of all HOMERS WORKES Batrachomyomachia Or the (Battaile of Frogs and Mise.
-His Hymn's — a

 1. TO MY EVER MOST-WORTHIE-TO-BE-MOST HONOR'D LORD, THE EARLE OF SOMERSET, &c.

 1. The occasion of this Impos'd CROWNE.